This post may contain affiliate links. Please see our disclosure policy.

 salted caramel chocolate tart on a serving board with a bowl of peanuts

-I did make a quick meringue to go on top, which is technically the icing on the cake.
-But totally not required.
-If you'd like to make meringue, you simply need egg whites, sugar, and cream of tartar or white vinegar. (don't worry, you can't taste the vinegar) I'll include exact quantities below in the recipe card.
+I did make a quick meringue to go on top, which is technically the icing on the cake (totally optional).
+If you’d like to make meringue, you simply need egg whites, sugar, and cream of tartar or white vinegar. (don’t worry, you can’t taste the vinegar) I’ll include exact quantities below in the recipe card.

-I also used a deep tart pan for this recipe.
 Of note, this salted caramel chocolate tart does not require any baking.
-So, this is technically a no bake recipe, which I love.
+Technically, it’s a no bake recipe, which I love.

 a slice of chocolate tart with a butter knife